 After I started working on this recipe, I realised this batter has many applications, and you’ll start to see it used variations used in different ways, including a killer Tortilla, a fearsome frittata as well as in this most excellent Eggy(less) Bread aka Plant-based French Toast.
-If you didn’t love my scrummy scramble recipe and terrific tofu florentine these should hopefully win you over.
 Developing this recipe was definitely great to practice for re-imagining a dish as plant-based.

 In a plant-based egg(less) recipe, it’s all the about the chickpea, not chicken.
-Chickpea flour to be precise, also known as gram flour or besan, it makes a nice batter which does improve with time, it will keep in the fridge for unto 5 days.
+Chickpea flour to be precise, also known as gram flour or besan, it makes a nice batter and the flavour does improve with time, it will keep in the fridge for unto 5 days.

 - 250ml plant-based cream